top of page

 This scenario highlights the inherent risks associated with a system that, despite its decentralized nature, remains susceptible to the influence of a few powerful players.

 • Market Manipulation: There's growing concern about the potential for market manipulation by large institutional Bitcoin holders.
 These entities could significantly impact the cryptocurrency's price by strategically timing large-scale buys or sells.
 A recent example of this was a dramatic flash crash by Meitu institution, where $100K Bitcoin plummeted nearly 10% in a mere 43 seconds.
 This rapid price drop caught many off guard, especially Bitcoin futures traders who were unable to execute trades or stop-loss orders in time.
 Or, probably, someone could manage to open a short prior, dump $649M, close the short, buy back long.
+Another example, following a critical statement by J.P.
+Morgan " Bitcoin is a fraud", its price declined by 24%.
+Subsequently, both J.P.
+Morgan and Morgan Stanley reportedly acquired Bitcoin at the lower price point (J.P.
+Morgan Manipulation Tactics on Bitcoin.)

 • Cash-and-Carry Arbitrage: While cash-and-carry arbitrage can increase market liquidity, it could also potentially be used to manipulate prices or create artificial demand.